mhodierne1402/data-science-ml-portfolio/polytope-puzzle/README.md

 # The Polytope Permutation Puzzle - a Kaggle Competition
 **An exploration of traditional heuristic search methods.**

-- Probably well beyond my capabilities to solve this puzzle, but I'm using it as an opportunity to re-learn and apply graph search algorithms.
+- A Rubik's cube-like solution challenge, except that the puzzles come in a variety of geometric shapes.
+- Heuristic graph search algorithms and methods of optimization.
-- I will compare performance with other algorithms such as Breadth First Search, A* and IDA* search.
-I will learn about heuristic search and methods of optimization.
+- Comparing the performance of Breadth First, A*, and IDA* search.

 [Link to project on Kaggle.](https://www.kaggle.com/code/markhodierne/the-polytope-permutation-puzzle)